1974 German Open (tennis)

 The 1974 Grand Prix German Open was a combined men's and women's tennis tournament played on outdoor red clay courts.
 It was the 66th edition of the event and was part of the 1974 Commercial Union Assurance Grand Prix circuit.
 It took place at the Am Rothenbaum in Hamburg, West Germany, from 20 May through 26 May 1974.
-Third-seeded Eddie Dibbs won the singles title.
+Eddie Dibbs and Helga Masthoff won the singles titles.